 As previously noted, the project includes two types of parking areas, "underground" parking and surface parking.
-The "underground" parking is within two parking garages, Mechanical lift parking spaces are proposed within the Block 69 garage and lifts are not proposed within the Block 61 garage.
+The "underground" parking is within two parking garages, Mechanical lift parking spaces are proposed within the Block 69 garage.

-Two surface parking areas are proposed, one area behind each of the proposed hotel buildings located in Block 69 and 70.
-Access to these parking areas is provided from the adjacent alleyways to the rear of the hotel buildings.
+Two surface parking areas are proposed, one area behind each of the proposed condominium buildings located in Block 69 and 70.
+Access to these parking areas is provided from the adjacent alleyways to the rear of these buildings.
 Mechanical parking lifts are proposed for the parking area to the rear of Block 69 and to the rear of Block 70.
-These parking areas meet the intent of this code section as they are screened from adjacent rights-of-way, This creative design allows the parking areas to contribute to the historic nature of the properties and the district as a whole meeting the required criteria of this code section.
+These parking areas meet the intent of this code section as they are screened from adjacent rights-of-way.
+This creative design allows the parking areas to contribute to the historic nature of the properties and the district as a whole meeting the required criteria of this code section.